 How to create a Car Build Website

-- So, the reason why I created a build website over a very thorough and up-to-date build thread is that this platform allows me to present the information however I would like and be free from forum interface restrictions.
+The reason why I created a build website over a very thorough and up-to-date build thread is that this platform allows me to present the information however I would like and be free from forum interface restrictions.
+Ever try adding photos to a forum site?
+It's almost always a pain!
 It also allows me to avoid the clutter of conversation within the documentation.
 I've had some experience with web building in the past but this setup should be simple enough for anyone to duplicate.
 Some people might like this setup, some might prefer others.

 What I'm using: